The best video hosting providers

 How is 3Q different from other platforms?

-• No third party providers such as AWS, Azure or Google Cloud are used.
+• No third-party providers such as AWS, Azure or Google Cloud are used.

-• The infrastructure is ISO/IEC 27001 certified, highly available, redundantly secured and specifically designed to meet safety-critical corporate and regulatory requirements
+• The infrastructure is ISO/IEC 27001 certified, highly available, redundantly secured and specifically designed to meet safety-critical corporate and regulatory requirements.

-This makes 3Q one of the few platforms on the market that can actually guarantee complete and sovereign data processing in accordance with European standards — without hidden third-party dependencies.
+This makes 3Q one of the few platforms on the market that can guarantee complete and sovereign data processing in accordance with European standards — without hidden third-party dependencies.

-3. Service orientation and partnership on equal footing
+3. Service focus and equal partnership

 Another outstanding feature of 3Q is its high level of service: